shavit2310/CarDetection/README.md

 #YOLO - SSD # Car-detection based traind model

 The goal of this project is to write a YOLO object detector use to detect objects in both images and video streams using Deep Learning, OpenCV, ffmpeg.
+## NOTE: due to too-big weights file, the weights is not in the repo. please download it from https://pjreddie.com/media/files/yolov3.weights  !!!
 ## implementaition stages
   We’ll be using YOLOv3, in particular, YOLO trained on the COCO dataset.
   In order to use a trained model, we will use the weight and config outputs.